d3sformal/yaga/README.md

 You can use a different build system in step `3`.
 For example, `cmake -DCMAKE_BUILD_TYPE=Release -G Ninja ..` creates build files for the [Ninja build system](https://ninja-build.org/) which you can use in the 4th step by running `ninja` instead of `make`.

-Building the project creates `test` and `sat` executables.
+Building the project creates `test`, `sat` and `smt` executables.
 The `sat` utility implements a SAT solver using core of the MCSat framework and a plugin for boolean variables.
 It has one command line argument which is a path to a CNF formula in the [DIMACS format](https://www.cs.utexas.edu/users/moore/acl2/manuals/current/manual/index-seo.php/SATLINK____DIMACS).
+The `smt` utility implements an SMT solver capable of solving problem in quantifier-free linear real arithmetic (QF_LRA logic in SMT-LIB terminology).
+It has one command line argument which is a path to a SMT-LIB2 file.
+Yaga supports a subset of SMT-LIB2 language that covers all non-incremental benchmarks in SMT-LIB for QF_LRA.

 # Description
 Yaga is an MCSat based [3] SMT solver.
 Currently, we implemented plugins for boolean and